maet3608/oct-lasagne/README.md

 ## Data

-The data folder must contain OCT volumes as 3D numpy arrays (``dtype='uint8'``), where the first axis is the B-scan, followed by rows(depth) and cols of the B-scan.
+The data folder must contain OCT volumes as 3D numpy arrays (``dtype='uint8'``), where the first axis is the B-scan, followed by rows(depth) and cols(width) of the B-scan, with image origin in the upper left corner.

 ## Annotation